 Daily Rahu Kaal Timings for January 2026

-Rahu Kaal is the inauspicious period of the day when starting new important work is avoided.
-Below are the approximate timings for each weekday as per the Thakur Prasad Calendar.
+Rahu Kaal is the inauspicious period during each day when beginning new and important work is traditionally avoided.
+These timings are approximate and based on Indian Standard Time (IST).

 | Day | Rahu Kaal Timing |